 South Malé Atoll/Ambara

-After a relaxed start, continue to the southernmost point of South Malé Atoll before crossing the channel to Felidhoo Atoll.
-Reach the idyllic uninhabited island of Ambara by early afternoon.
-Enjoy the rest of the day at the beach or snorkelling the crystal-clear waters around the island.
+After a leisurely start, continue to South Malé Atoll’s southernmost point before navigating across the channel to Felidhoo Atoll.
+By early afternoon, arrive at the lovely uninhabited island of Ambara.
+Spend the remainder of the day relaxing on the beach or snorkeling the island’s surrounding seas.